Welcome to Adulthood: Where Friday Nights Mean Laundry

 So, what can we do about it?

-It’s not less meaningful.
+It’s no less meaningful.
 It’s just grown-up love, showing up in calendar invites and effortful check-ins.

 Spontaneity gave us a surprise.
 Stability gives us choice.
 And with choice, we can still choose each other.